His fellow Republicans turned on him, but Georgia Secretary of State Brad Raffensperger isn’t backing down

 He honed his reputation as a numbers-cruncher early on, telling a local reporter that he wanted the city’s traffic signals synced, “saving our commuters 15-18 percent in their drive times.”
 And he adamantly opposed raising the property tax.

-Ivan Figueroa, who served with Raffensperger on the council for three years, saw him as his ideological partner and once nominated him for mayor pro tem, noting his impeccable meeting attendance record.
+Ivan Figueroa, who served with Raffensperger on the council for three years, saw him as his ideological partner and once nominated him for mayor pro tem, noting his impeccable meeting-attendance record.

 Figueroa, a Republican who now lives in Brunswick, remembers Raffensperger as a man with “very strong beliefs on what is right and what is wrong.”